<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 How Do You Manage Review Responses?

 Often an afterthought, responding to your reviews is just as important as getting them.
 Businesses will sometimes shy away from responding to reviews, whether it’s due to the manual work required to respond to all feedback or because they’re not sure how to address negative reviews.
-But showing your customers you’re committed to addressing their concerns (or praise) helps bolster your online reputation, improve search rank, and establishes trust with your target audience.
+But showing your customers you’re committed to addressing their concerns (or praises) helps bolster your online reputation, improve search rank, and establish trust with your target audience.

 It is a major undertaking for any business to get your internal team up to speed on how to properly respond to negative and positive reviews.
 The training and possible onboarding of new employees to help with these responsibilities takes time, money, and resources.
 That’s when outsourcing the review response work can be extremely handy.